thomashoddinott/fem-good-parts-javascript-web/Readme.md

 Web standards require these weaknesses.

----
+### Cross Site Scripting

 ^ This is called **XSS** (CSS was taken)

-Suggests there's something wrong with **Cross Side Scripting**, but that's wrong!
+Suggests there's something wrong with **Cross Site Scripting**, but that's wrong!
 We want sites to communicate with each other.

 Also, you don't need a second site to do XSS, so the name is just wrong.